Army arrests soldier for alleged killing of 7 civilians in Borno

 According to him, the Theatre Commander has set up a joint committee to review the existing codes of conduct in the operations.

-He reiterated the commitment of the military authorities towards improving the welfare of the troops.
+He reiterated the commitment of military authorities towards improving the welfare of the troops.

+READ ALSO: 2023: Army Chief, Gen Yahaya in Niger Delta, warns troops to avoid being dragged into Politics

 “This included ensuring that soldiers don’t stay more than three months without given permission to go and see their families.